-QUE (USINT) - number of the RATIOSLP move for the queue
+QUE (USINT) - number of the RATIOSLP move for the

-The master axis for any master/slave move can be one of three types available:

-(Range of numbers available to enter at MAST for servo axes is 1 through 16.)

-(Range of numbers available to enter at MAST for time axes is 25 through 28.)
+MASTER AXIS NOTE e master axis for any master/slave move can be one of three types ailable: 1.
+A servo axis (Range of numbers available to enter at MAST for servo axes is 1 through 16.)
+A servo axis must be set up with the Servo setup and tuning program.
+2. A time axis (Range of numbers available to enter at MAST for time axes is 25 through 28.)
 A time axis creates a time basis for slave axes to follow.
 It provides the ability to generate velocity profiles.
 It is set up and monitored using the S_CURVE function and/or variables 1, 6, 12, and 26 with the READ_SV and WRITE_SV functions.

-(Range of numbers available to enter at MAST for digitizing axes is 49 through 64.)

-A digitizing axis must be set up with the Servo setup and tuning program.
+3. A digitizing axis(Range of numbers available to enter at MAST for digitizing axes is 49 through 64.)A digitizing axis must be set up with the Servo setup and tuning program.